sebmandal/retrieval-augmented-chatbot/README.md

 # Retrieval-augmented chatbot starter

-This is a simplified starter template package for a project that uses OpenAI embeddings and chat completions.
-It reads text from a file, splits it into chunks, creates embeddings, and starts an interactive chat session that finds the most similar text passages.
+This is a simplified starter template for a Retrieval-Augmented Generation (RAG) project that uses a custom semantic search with OpenAI embeddings.
+It reads text from a file, splits it into chunks, creates embeddings, and starts an interactive chat session (OpenAI completions) that finds the most similar text passages.

 ## Setup